 "It is noteworthy that in his arrest report Ofc.
 McHugh wrote 'I never witnessed [redacted] get within arm's reach of [the victim].'
 At the time no complaint had been filed by [the victim].
 There was no legitimate reason for McHugh to make this assertion."

-A grand jury found that there was sufficient evidence, which includes witness interviews and video of the incident, to suggest that LaBelle was allowed to approach the victim and kick him several times.
+A grand jury found that there was sufficient evidence to suggest that LaBelle was allowed to approach the victim and kick him several times.

 The internal affairs report says those involved had "fabricated" the story of how the victim received his injuries.
 The injuries were apparently reported as being related to an earlier incident in which the victim is accused of swinging at someone, whose name was redacted in the report.
 But the investigation found that did not happen.